 Why Cut is So Important

 One could write a book on why diamonds have captivated the imagination and fascination of the world for thousands of years, but a properly cut diamond is something else to behold.
 Diamonds, on the molecular level, are perfect formations of carbon whose molecules have lined up exactly right to capture and reflect light.
-A diamond with the right cut appears not only to shine from within but also appears larger than it is – this is because the of how the cut catches and reflects light.
+A diamond with the right cut appears not only to shine from within but also appears larger than it is – this is because of how the cut catches and reflects light.

 Grading Factors for a Diamond’s Cut